-The aim of this research is for you to find some compelling reasons to want to work for that organisation and some ways that you can add value.
-So many people forget to say this on their cover letters.
+The aim of this research is for you to find some compelling reasons to want to work for that organization and some ways that you can add value.
+So many people forget to say this in their cover letters.

 Try to keep your cover letter to one page and three or four paragraphs.

 The only real exception to this rule is if you are asked to respond to an “expression of interest.”
-An expression of interest is a mini government selection criteria where you outline how you meet job criteria.
+An expression of interest is a mini-government selection criterion where you outline how you meet job criteria.
 Then your letter may run to two to three pages.

 Don’t be boring.
 Try to keep your own voice.

 Keep a logical format.
 I use “hook,” “book,” and “took.”